nikbrunner/scarth-johnson/book_1/02-encrypted-truths.md

 "Yes?"
 I answered cautiously.

 "The Fractured Glass.
 One hour."
 Zoe's voice, tense and hurried.
-"Your furry friend needs extraction.
+"Militech just hit your apartment again.
+Full tactical team.
+They're tearing the place apart looking for something.
 Move fast."
 The connection cut immediately.

 My pulse quickened.
-If Zoe was contacting me about Pixel, something had changed at my apartment—something that placed my cat in imminent danger rather than merely under surveillance.
+If Militech had escalated from passive monitoring to active intervention at my apartment, they might have traced my earlier movements to The Fractured Glass as well, putting Zoe at risk.

 I altered course, heading directly for the safe room where I'd left Pixel hours earlier.
-If Militech had escalated from passive monitoring to active intervention at my apartment, they might have traced my earlier movements to The Fractured Glass as well.
+I needed the prototype deck, my limited funds, and whatever other resources I could gather quickly.
+And I needed to move my cat to a location with even less connection to me—Zoe's establishment was becoming too dangerous by association.

 I needed the prototype deck, my limited funds, and whatever other resources I could gather quickly.
 And I needed a plan to extract Pixel from my apartment without walking into a Militech trap or leading them back to Zoe's establishment.

 Night was falling over Night City, the transition from day to evening bringing the neon signs and holographic advertisements to their full luminous intensity.
 The streets took on their nocturnal character—less corporate workers, more pleasure-seekers and predators.
 Music spilled from clubs and bars, competing with the constant drone of vehicle traffic and security announcements.

 I reached The Fractured Glass through the same service alley I'd used earlier, entering via the safe room's private door.
 The space appeared unchanged—Pixel's food and water still in place, the bed unmade from my brief rest.
-But no cat.
+The cat lifted her head from her comfortable spot on the pillow, greeting me with a slow blink.

-"Looking for this?"
+"Prepared to move?"
 Zoe's voice came from the doorway behind me.
-She entered carrying Pixel in her arms, the cat looking uncharacteristically content with the arrangement.
+She entered carrying a small pack, her expression tense.

-"How did you—" I began, but she cut me off with a sharp gesture.
+"What did you find out?"
+I asked, gathering Pixel into her carrier while the cat protested with a disgruntled meow.

-"No time.
-Militech hit your apartment twenty minutes ago.
+"Militech hit your apartment twenty minutes ago.
 Full tac team, military-grade hardware.
 They're tearing the place apart looking for something."
-She transferred Pixel to my arms, the cat immediately nuzzling against my chest in recognition.
+She handed me the pack.
 "I sent someone to watch after your call this morning.
-Good thing I did—they grabbed your furry friend minutes before Militech breached the door."
+They're scanning for data storage—looking for hidden compartments, secure boxes, anything that might contain physical media."

-Relief flooded through me, followed immediately by renewed tension.
+Tension tightened my shoulders.
 "They're escalating.
 Moving from surveillance to direct action."

 "No shit.
 And they didn't look like they were planning to ask questions politely."
 Zoe moved to the small storage unit where I'd left the prototype deck and my remaining supplies.
 "You need to go.
 Now.
 They hit your apartment; this place could be next."